placerda/claim-preprocessing/Notes.md

 **General Comments:**

-C1) Alignemnt is good but is not at 100%.
+C1) Alignemnt is good but is not working in all cases.

 C2) Need to investigate further the impact of the 'keep percentage' parameter on the results.